ISISComputingGroup/ibex_developers_manual/Resetting-HOMEVAL.md

 * Enter the previously recorded motor RBV user position in the move absolute box
 * Change calibration mode from "set" back to "use"

-This final sequence could be accomplished programatically by:
+This final sequence could be accomplished programmatically by:

 * writing 1 to MTR0101.SET   (this enters calibration mode)
 * writing the previously recorded RBV motor position to MTR0101.VAL (loads new position into hardware)